Book 12

 A) Answer these questions:

-6. What was he saying when the girl stopped him?
+- What was Joe about to say when the girl interrupted him?

 B) Which words in the story mean the opposite of: